 If you’re thinking about putting down roots in sunny SoCal but aren’t sure which cities to focus on, consider these nine best places to live in Southern California, including a few hidden gems.

 Thinking about moving to SoCal?
 Before beginning your home search, get the inside scoop from a local real estate agent.

 We recommend our friends at Clever Real Estate, who provide a free matching service that pairs you with full-service realtors from top brokerages, like RE/MAX or Keller Williams.
 You can interview as many agents as you like until you find the perfect match!

-Best of all, Clever helps home buyers take advantage of California's home buyer rebates.
-You'll get up to 0.5% cash back at closing, just for finding a great agent through Clever.
+Best of all, Clever helps home buyers take advantage of California’s home buyer rebates.
+You’ll get cash back at closing, just for finding a great agent through Clever.

 1. The Best Place to Live in Southern California: South Pasadena

 Don’t let the median home value fool you — there are plenty of affordable neighborhoods in this growing city close to Los Angeles.
 Pasadena residents enjoy the benefits of big city life without all the chaos and noise that comes along with it.

 They also enjoy a very strong local economy, with a median income of just over $104,000 that far outpaces both the national U.S. median income, and the California state median.
 In 2019 (the most recent year with data available), that median income grew by an extremely healthy rate of 8%.
 In a city that enjoys an economy this strong, it’s probably no surprise that poverty is much lower than the national average.